michaelgwelch/loominate.net/_posts/2012-04-07-loop-invariant-proofs.md

 The publicly exposed `FindMatch` method is called with a string and an integer.
 The string (<var>value</var>) contains some series of characters and presumably some matched pairs of potentially nested brackets.
 The number (<var>index</var>) is the zero based index of the string that contains a bracket (either a left or a right bracket).
 The job of `FindMatch` is to find that brackets match and return the index value of that match.

 You can see the public method is very short.
-It&#8217;s just checking to make sure the method was called appropriately and that <var>index</var> actually points to a bracket.
+It's just checking to make sure the method was called appropriately and that <var>index</var> actually points to a bracket.
 If it does the private method is called with the same two parameters plus a third number that is either 1 or -1 to control which way we will search the string.
 If the current char is a &#8216;[&#8216; then we want to search right and use an increment of 1.
 Otherwise, we want to search left and use an increment of -1.

 The real work is done in the private `FindMatch` method.
 Starting with the specified index it either moves forward or backward thru the string looking for a match.
 It keeps track of nested brackets by maintaining a <var>nestLevel</var> variable.
-This variable is initialized to 1 to indicate that when we start out we are 1 level deep relative to the specified bracket character (we might actually be nested much deeper relative to the overall string, but we don&#8217;t need to care about that).
+This variable is initialized to 1 to indicate that when we start out we are 1 level deep relative to the specified bracket character (we might actually be nested much deeper relative to the overall string, but we don't need to care about that).

-As we move to the right, as we encounter &#8216;[&#8216; characters the nestLevel increases and as we encounter &#8216;]&#8217; characters the nestLevel decreases.
+As we move to the right, as we encounter &#8216;[&#8216; characters the nestLevel increases and as we encounter &#8216;]' characters the nestLevel decreases.
 When the nestLevel hits 0 we know we have moved past the matching &#8216;] character.
-Conversely, if need to move to the left, each &#8216;]&#8217; character increases the nest level and each &#8216;[&#8216; character decreases the nest level.
+Conversely, if need to move to the left, each &#8216;]' character increases the nest level and each &#8216;[&#8216; character decreases the nest level.

 **The Invariant**
 The invariant in our algorithm is that the <var>nestLevel</var> variables always tells us how many levels deep we are nested within matching brackets (relative to the starting bracket).
 So if <var>nestLevel == 2</var> then we are nested within two levels of matching brackets.